GitauHarrison/notes/flask_popover/popover.md

 When using JQuery, the `$.ajax()` function is used to make an asynchronous HTTP request to the server.
 The request we are going to make is to fetch the user profile information as seen in the URL _/user/username/popup_.

 The big challenge here would be to include a username in the request URL.
-The `elem` variable cotnains the target element from the hover event.
+The `elem` variable contains the target element from the hover event.
 To extract the username, we can parse through the target DOM element's `href` attribute.

 ```js
 elem.first().text().trim()